svalio/atlassian-connect-express-encryption/README.md

 At this point, you're all set to run your add-on, but you'll need to have a host (i.e., JIRA or Confluence) for your add-on.
 You have a few options:

-1. You can do all your development work locally using an [Atlassian JIRA/Confluence Vagrant Box](https://bitbucket.org/rmanalan/p3-dev-env-vagrant).
+1. You can do all your development work locally using an Atlassian Connect Vagrant box ([JIRA](https://bitbucket.org/rmanalan/atlassian-connect-jira-vagrant) or [Confluence](https://bitbucket.org/rmanalan/atlassian-connect-confluence-vagrant)).
 This Vagrant box will set up a local JIRA or Confluence VM (using [VirtualBox](https://www.virtualbox.org/)).
 This is by far the most flexible option.
 2. Soon you'll be able to register a local add-on inside an Atlassian OnDemand instance in development mode.
 STAY TUNED!

 ### Running your Add-on Server